How to Lay Decking on Concrete Surface

 Step One – Gather the Materials Needed

 If you want to lay decking on concrete, you will need tools to work with, including your decking board.
-First, you will need to get your decking either composite or wood decking.
+First, you will need either composite or wood decking your decking.
 Ensure you choose the kind of decking that will last for years.
 Composite decking is durable and will last for decades.
 You will also need a measuring tape to know the extent of your decking.

-Apart from that, you will need a hammer, markers, fasteners, screws, and a drilling machine for making holes in the wood.
+You will also need a hammer, markers, fasteners, screws, and a drilling machine for making holes in the wood.
 In addition, you will also need to get pressure-treated wood to make your decking frame.
 Pressure-treated wood has a prolonged lifespan.
 It will not rot, and termites won’t be able to damage the wood.

 Step Two – Level Out the Concrete